Desktop App Capabilities and Components

 Linux $HOME/.ssh/

-If the SSH Config directory or file doesn’t exist, the Desktop app will automatically create it.
+If the SSH Config directory or file doesn’t exist, the desktop app will automatically create it.
 However, if the SSH Config file or directory is not writable, end users will see an error message when they try to connect to an SSH service.

 One-click Kubernetes access